 Reproduction

 Like all mammals, dolphins reproduce through internal fertilization, which happens at sea.
-Females give birth to live young and juveniles are able to swim from the moment they are born, but they are totally dependent on nursing their mothers’ milk for nearly two years and (depending on the species) they remain with the mother for up to 8 years.
+Females give birth to live young.
+Juveniles are able to swim from the moment they are born, but they are completely dependent on their mothers’ milk for up to two years and will (depending on the species) remain with their mother for up to eight years.

 Dolphins in Mythology

 Dolphins appear several times in Greek mythology.
-For example, they were sacred to the Gods Apollo and Aphrodite, and they were messengers of the God of the Sea, Poseidon.
+They were sacred to the Gods Apollo and Aphrodite, and they were also the messengers of Poseidon, the God of the Sea.

 dolphin interaction